We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 You don’t park a Porsche on the lawn, you don’t keep a Tom Ford suit in a gym bag, and you shouldn’t place headphones on your desk like a half-empty bag of Doritos.
 The best headphone stands not only give your hi-fi cans a safe place to rest comfortably, they also add instant style and luxury to even the most ordinary desks.
 Some stands are gorgeous wooden statues.
 Some headphone hooks are designed for tight spaces, and others are equipped with USB ports and audio jacks, becoming a convenient hub for all of your office equipment.
 Whether you use headphones for games, conference calls, live streaming, home studio recording, or just to tune out the world while you work, the best headphone stand makes life easier.
 Of all the cool desk accessories, it’s a must-have for modern workspaces.

-- Best headphone stand for the distinguished gentleman: Grovemade Wooden Headphone Stand
+- Best design: Grovemade Wooden Headphone Stand

 No matter what type of desk or headphones you use, there’s a stand designed to fit your space.
 Materials vary from hardwood to plastic with every type of finish and color imaginable.
 Prices can skyrocket past $100 if you’re looking for an elegant desk accessory.
 But you can also find stylish stands and headphone hooks for less than $15.
 Think about your workspace and explore your options for the very best option.

 Do you have the space for a headphone stand?

 Looking at pictures of headphone stands, you may think they’re all big, beefy blocks that eat up your workspace.
 But the best headphone stands are designed to keep things clean and organized, just as any good piece of office equipment should.
 While some may seem imposing, they can actually give you even more room to work.
 Lifting the headphones up and out of the way clears space, and some stands’ cord organizers and USB hubs add even more ways to manage your work area.